Professor Claire Haworth

-Claire is Reader in Behavioural Genetics at the MRC Integrative Epidemiology Unit, the School of Social and Community Medicine and the School of Experimental Psychology, University of Bristol.
+Claire is Professor of Behavioural Genetics in the School of Psychological Science at the University of Bristol, and a Fellow of the Alan Turing Institute.
 She read Experimental Psychology at the University of Oxford before studying for an MSc and PhD in statistical behavioural genetics at the MRC Social, Genetic and Developmental Psychiatry Centre, King’s College London.
 After her PhD, she was awarded an Interdisciplinary Fellowship by the MRC and ESRC, followed by a British Academy Research Fellowship.
 She established her half of the Dynamic Genetics Lab at the University of Warwick in 2013, before moving to Bristol in 2015.
-In 2017 she was awarded the Spearman Medal by the British Psychological Society.
+In 2017 she was awarded the Spearman Medal by the British Psychological Society, and she was awarded the Philip Leverhulme Prize in 2018.

 More information, including a list of Claire’s publications, is on her University staff page.